nextstrain/ncov/docs/src/tutorial/example-data.rst

       For more information, :doc:`see the workflow configuration file reference <../reference/workflow-config-file>`.

-The workflow output produces a new directory ``auspice/`` containing a file ``ncov_default-build.json``, which will be visualized in the following section.
-The workflow also produces intermediate files in a new ``results/`` directory.
+Running the workflow produces two new directories:

+- ``auspice/`` contains a few files that represent a Nextstrain :term:`docs.nextstrain.org:dataset` to be visualized in the following section.
+- ``results/`` contains intermediate files generated during workflow execution.

 Visualize the results
 ---------------------